emokabe/CapstoneProject/README.md

 - [ ] Liking and unliking posts
 - [X] If a valid session already exists, take the user straight to the home feed without logging in
 - [ ] Selecting posts to put on a personal ToDo list
-- [ ] Comment on posts (Note: This is only possible with Facebook Pages, which may or may not be possible to use depending on permissions.)
+- [ ] Comment on posts by mapping each Facebook post to an array of comments using a database
-- [ ] A gamification of the app (e.g. The user gets points for each interaction they make with the app.)
+- [ ] Let user search for new courses to join, so that not all courses in the database are automatically added to the user's course list

+## Edit Log

+----- Thursday, July 14 -----

+----- Friday, July 15 -----

+----- Monday, July 17 -----

 ## Credits